gavinhsmith/simpledb/README.md

 Clone the repository, and run `npm i` or `yarn` to install the dependancies and build the module.
 Run module tests via the `test` script in package.json.

+Workflow tests require [act](https://github.com/nektos/act).
+You **do not need** this for module development, as workflow tests are not run during CI.

 I'll review pull requests in time.